Robust Wideband Channel Estimation for mmWave Massive MIMO Systems With Beam Squint: System Model

 \section{System Model}

-We consider the uplink transmission scenario, assuming the BS is equipped with uniform planar array (UPA), containing $M_h$ antennas arranged horizonally and $M_v$ antennas arranged vertically.
+We consider an uplink transmission scenario as illustrated in Fig. \ref{fig:uplink_transmission}, assuming that the BS is equipped with a uniform planar array (UPA), containing $M_h$ antennas arranged horizontally and $M_v$ antennas arranged vertically.
 The BS serves $K$ users randomly distributed in a cell.
 Each user is equipped with a single antenna.

-Assuming the received signal propagates through $L$ paths, $\theta_{k, l} \in (0, \pi)$ and $\varphi_{k, l} \in (-\pi, \pi)$ are defined to be the elevation angle and the azimuth of the $l$th path of the $k$th user.
-According to the geometric model, the delay of the $l$th path between the antenna of the $k$th user and the $(v, h)$th (vertical and horizonal) antenna of the BS can be expressed as
+Assuming that the received signal propagates through $L$ paths, $\theta_{k, l} \in (0, \pi)$ and $\varphi_{k, l} \in (-\pi, \pi)$ are defined to be the elevation angle and the azimuth of the $l$th path of the $k$th user.
+According to the geometric model, the delay of the $l$th path between the antenna of the $k$th user and the $(v, h)$th (vertical and horizontal) antenna of the BS can be expressed as \begin{small}

-where $\tau_{k, l}$ is defined as the delay of the $l$th path between the antenna of the $k$th user and the first antenna of the BS, $d_v$ and $d_h$ refer to the vertical and horizonal antenna spacings, respectively and $c$ is the speed of light.
+\end{small} where $\tau_{k, l}$ is defined as the delay of the $l$th path between the antenna of the $k$th user and the $(1, 1)$th antenna of the BS, $d_v$ and $d_h$ stand for the vertical and horizontal antenna spacing, respectively, and $c$ is the speed of light.